PBorocz/manage/README.md

 ## Design

-- Every granular command that might need to be performed on behalf of project/package management is packaged as a `method` (eg. poetry build, git commit etc.)
+- Every granular command that might need to be performed on behalf of project/package management is packaged as a `method` (eg. poetry build, git commit, sass etc.)

 - These granular methods are combined into `recipes` to perform a particular task (eg. build my project, update my release notes etc.)

+- Recipes can be _nested_ (analogous to cooking recipes where one recipe may refer to another for a component).

-- Recipes are stored in your pyproject.toml file following the `tool` section format used by other python tools.
+- Recipes are stored in your project's `pyproject.toml` file following the `tool` section format used by other python tools.
 In this case, `[tool.manage]`.

-- Recipes can be _nested_ (analogous to cooking recipes where one recipe may refer to another for a component).

 - The `[tool.manage.recipes]` section contains: